Keep Christ in Christmas This Year: 15 Low-Stress Ideas

 Star from Afar

-Our Star From Afar Gift Set was given to us by a friend soon after E was born, but we didn’t try it out until last Christmas, since E was finally old enough to appreciate it.
-He loved it!
-He’s already talked about doing it again this year.
+Our Star From Afar Gift Set was given to us by a friend soon after E was born, but we didn’t try it out until E was about 3 years old.
+He loved it then, and now he and A are both excited about it this year.
+(They’re trying to talk us into starting early, but I’m resisting.)

 Star from Afar includes a book (with a story and instructions for how to use everything), a simple wood nativity set, and a star (with a loop for hanging it).
 The basic idea is that you read the story to your kids, set up the nativity, and then every evening you hide the star.
 In the morning, the kids look for the star, and when they find it, they stand the three wise men near it.
 In this way, the star and the wise men “travel” through your house to get to baby Jesus on Christmas.